jerbaroo/database-generic/README.md

 # database-generic

-Database access (local or over network) with minimal boilerplate, via `Generic`.
+Database access (local or over network) with minimal boilerplate.

 Summary of functionality:
- - Derive `Entity` instances to enable conversion to/from SQL.
+ - Derive (schemas) instances of `Entity` for your data types.
- - Persist `Entity` in any supported database via `MonadDb`.
+ - Persist your instances of `Entity` via `MonadDb` operations.
- - Get a `servant` server for free, serving directly from your database!
+ - Serve your instances of `Entity` via a provided `servant` server.
- - `MonadDb` offers both singular value and streaming variants (via `Conduit`)!
+ - Stream your instances of `Entity` from the database via `Conduit`.
- - Use `MonadDb` in your web app, including streaming directly from database!
+ - Stream your instances of `Entity` over the network via WebSockets.

 ## Quick Start

-Full working code example [HERE].
-To get it running locally ASAP:
+To get [THIS EXAMPLE] running on your machine:
-1. clone the `demo` subdirectory of this repo
+1. Clone this repo.
 2. Start a PostgreSQL instance with username and password `"demo"`, e.g.:
   `docker run -it --rm --env POSTGRES_PASSWORD=demo --env POSTGRES_USER=demo --publish 5432:5432 postgres`
-3. use `cabal` via provided `nix-shell`, or use `stack` to run the executable
+3. Either `cabal sun` via provided `nix-shell`, or `stack run`.

 ## Introduction